The equivariant cohomology for semidirect product actions: Torus actions and compatible involutions

 Now we will study the algebraic properties of the $G$-equivariant cohomology as a module over $H^*(BG)$.
-Notice that for any $G$-space $X$, there is an induced involution $\tau$ on the space $X_T$; moreover, the Borel constructions $X_G$ and $(X_T)_\tau$ are homotopic.
+Notice that for any $G$-space $X$, there is an induced involution $\tau$ on the space $X_T$; moreover, the spaces $X_G$ and $(X_T)_\tau$ are homotopically equivalent.
 Using this remark we prove the following result.

 \begin{proposition} Let $X$ be a $G$-space and assume that $X$ is $T$-equivariantly formal.
-Then $X$ is $G$-equivariantly formal if and only if the Borel construction $X_T$ is $G/T$-equivariantly formal. \end{proposition} \begin{proof} Write $G = T \rtimes K$ where $K = \langle \tau \rangle \cong G/T$.
-Firstly, let us suppose that $X$ is $G$-equivariantly formal, by Theorem \ref{teo41} and the above remark we get isomorphisms
+Then $X$ is $G$-equivariantly formal if and only if the Borel construction $X_T$ is $G/T$-equivariantly formal. \end{proposition} \begin{proof} Firstly, let us suppose that $X$ is $G$-equivariantly formal.
+By Theorem \ref{teo41} and the above remark we get isomorphisms

 and so $X_T$ is $K$-equivariantly formal.
-Reversing the above sequence of isomorphisms, the converse of the statement holds.
-However, we need to be careful with the $H^*(BG)$-module structure of $H^*_G(X)$ and the $H^*(BK)$-module structure of $H^*_K(X_T)$.
-From the diagram
+By reversing the above sequence of isomorphisms, the converse of the statement holds. \end{proof}